torvalds/linux/Documentation/linux_tv/media/v4l/querycap.rst

 query the :ref:`functions <devices>` and :ref:`I/O methods <io>` supported by the device.

-Starting with kernel version 3.1, VIDIOC-QUERYCAP will return the V4L2 API version used by the driver, with generally matches the Kernel version.
+Starting with kernel version 3.1, :ref:`VIDIOC_QUERYCAP <vidioc-querycap>` will return the V4L2 API version used by the driver, with generally matches the Kernel version.
 There's no need of using :ref:`VIDIOC_QUERYCAP <vidioc-querycap>` to check if a specific ioctl is supported, the V4L2 core now returns ENOTTY if a driver doesn't provide support for an ioctl.